 Minnesota J–1 Visa and Waiver

 The Minnesota Department of Health (MDH) is committed to improving access to health care in underserved areas of the state.
-The Minnesota J-1 Visa Waiver Program, administered by the Office of Rural Health and Primary Care (ORHPC), is a way to address the shortage of physicians in rural and urban areas.
-Due to the difficulties some areas experience recruiting and retaining physicians, many communities turn to International Medical Graduates (IMG) and J-1 Visa Waivers to fill their physician vacancies.
+The Minnesota J-1 Visa Waiver Program, administered by the Office of Rural Health and Primary Care (ORHPC), is one strategy to address the shortage of physicians in rural and underserved urban areas.
+Due to the difficulties some areas experience recruiting and retaining physicians, many communities turn to International Medical Graduates (IMGs) and J-1 visa waivers to fill their physician vacancies.

-The program was created by federal legislation in 1994, sometimes called the Conrad 30 Waiver Program.
-The program is intended to help communities recognized as federal shortage areas hire IMGs where recruitment of U.S. trained physicians has been unsuccessful.
-IMGs can apply to the U.S. Department of State (DOS) requesting a waiver to an existing J-1 Visa, allowing them to remain in the U.S. to practice medicine in designated service areas.
+The program, sometimes called the Conrad 30 Waiver Program, was created by federal legislation in 1994.
+The program is intended to help communities recognized as federal shortage areas hire J-1 IMGs where recruitment of U.S.-trained physicians has been unsuccessful.
+J-1 IMGs may apply to the U.S. Department of State (DOS) requesting a waiver of the J-1 visa requirement to return to the IMG’s home country for two years upon completion of the J-1 exchange visitor program.
+The waiver allows an IMG to remain in the U.S. to practice medicine in designated service areas.

 Any application to the DOS for a J-1 visa waiver must be accompanied by a recommendation from the government of the state where the IMG will practice, confirming that the applicant fills a community need for services.
 The Minnesota J-1 Visa Waiver Program allows IMGs and their sponsoring employer to seek a recommendation from MDH.
 As defined by the J-1 Visa Waiver Program guidelines, the employer of the IMG submits their application materials to MDH for review.
 These applications are reviewed and evaluated by a committee of reviewers.
 Based on the evaluation results, MDH provides a list of recommendations to the DOS.